IVRPowers/blog/content/post/customerengagement/how-to-connect-dialogflow-to-your-pbx.md

 We provide a Conversational App.
 Framework to manage a Dialogflow Agent interaction.

-💡You may start from scratch… the dialog is so easy!
+💡You could start from scratch… or with this App everthing becomes so easy!

 ###	6- Your PBX or IP Operator (SIP Trunking, DDI Numbering)